FrameworkComputer/linux-docs/Ubuntu24.04LTS-Setup-amd-fw16.md

 sudo apt update && sudo apt install gnome-tweaks -y
 ```

-- Open Tweaks by using the "Super" or Windows key, search tweaks, enter.
+- Open Tweaks by using the "Super" or Windows key, search tweaks, and enter.

 - At the top, select fonts.
 Now in that panel, scroll all the way down.
 Look for Size.
 Change from 1.00 to 0.80.
 Close Tweaks.

   Note: This is for the displays for the laptop only.
 This will look super odd on external displays and likely too large even still.